(30) Article

 (Az-Zumar: 7)

-"If you disbelieve - indeed, Allah is free from need of you, and He does not approve for His servants disbelief."
+"If you disbelieve, then Allah is independent of you, and He does not approve of disbelief for His servants."

 This verse is declaring that Allah's honor, power, and kingdom are not affected by apostasy.
 Neither does His kingdom decrease, nor does the lamp of religion go out.
 The religion of truth is established and will remain established.